xipki/xipki/README.md

 `bin/karaf` is used.

-For both alternatives, if the content within folder `etc` or `system` has been changed, please delete the folder `data` before starting XiPKI.
+For both alternatives, if the content within folder `etc` or `system` has been changed, please delete the folder `data/cache` before starting XiPKI.

 3. Setup the CA and OCSP responder